openerror/YelpDataChallenge/README.md

 Item-item collaborative filtering is implemented using custom code, while NMF functionality is provided by [scikit-surprise](http://surpriselib.com/).
-For the NMF recommendation system, I have utilized scikit-surprise's built-in functionality for testing prediction performance: by masking some non-zero entries in the utility matrix and let the trained model "predict" them, we can calculate a RMSE which serves as a measure for the quality of recommendations.
+For the NMF recommendation system, I have utilized scikit-surprise's built-in functionality for measuring performance: by masking some non-zero entries in the utility matrix and let the trained model "predict" them, we can calculate a RMSE which serves as a measure for the quality of recommendations.

 ### Clustering of Restaurants
 #### `Clustering.ipynb`

 Performed K-means clustering of restaurant reviews (encoded as Tf-idf vectors), explored recurring themes expressed by restaurant goers.
 Tuned clustering output using the elbow method.

-Tried clustering all reviews simultaneously, and also only the ones with the lowest star rating (one).
-Attempted to identify what makes popular restaurants popular, and what constitutes restaurants that receive the worst ratings.
+Concluded which cuisines are popular among Las Vegas diners as a whole in the past two years, and the aspects of a dining experience they care about.

 Clustering models are provided by [scikit-learn](http://scikit-learn.org/).